abrkn/ripple-send/README.md

 Prepare a transaction for offline signing:

 ```
-stellar-prepare --account gFrom --destination gTo --amount 1000000
+ripple-prepare --account gFrom --destination gTo --amount 1000000
 ```

-If the amount is STR, then specify as drops (multiply by 1 million)
+If the amount is XRP, then specify as drops (multiply by 1 million)

 ### sign

 Sign a prepare transaction:

 ```
-stellar-sign --secret sAccountSecret --tx '{tx:"json"}'
+ripple-sign --secret sAccountSecret --tx '{tx:"json"}'
 ```

 ### broadcast